Siti Wuryan Prayitno: Early life and education

 Siti was born on 4 September 1933 in Magetan, East Java, (Note: Kompas, 20 April 1972 stated that Siti was born in 1939.
 This would not make sense, as this meant that Siti completed her elementary school at the age of six years old and high school at the age of 14.
 This also meant that the claim Kompas made in their article (Siti was the youngest dean of UI at the age of 33 years old) was invalid.) as the twelfth children of Soepardan Wirodirdjo and Siti Soeminah.
 Her father was a district chieftain (wedana) under the Dutch East Indies colonial government and was able to provide adequate education to all of his children.
 Siti completed her elementary school at a people's school in Lamongan in 1945 and continued her education at a junior high school there.
 Due to the ongoing Indonesian National Revolution, she had to move to Madiun and continue her junior high school studies there, which she completed in 1950.
 She studied for two years at a Perjuangan (pro-Republican) high school from 1951 to 1952, before completing her high school education at the 1st Surabaya State High School in 1953.

 Upon receiving her high school diploma, Siti initially wanted to study engineering at the Bandung Institute of Technology.
 However, her parents disallowed her to study there, and she decided to study dentistry at the University of Indonesia in Surabaya.
 Several months after her entry, the university was established as the separate Airlangga University.
 As a student, Siti joined the faculty's student senate and student council, and became a board member of the councils.

-Siti choose periodontology as her specialty as a dentist.
-She admitted facing challenges for her choice due to lack of interests among dentists for the specialty.
-Eventually, she graduated from the university as a dentist in 1960 and began teaching as an assistant professor.
+Siti choose periodontology as her specialty, which was unpopular among Indonesian dentists at that time.
+She graduated as a dentist in 1960 and began teaching as an assistant professor.

 Between her first term and second term as dean, Siti pursued education in public health at the University of Indonesia.
 She earned a bachelor's degree in public health in 1977 with a thesis on dental services adaptation to the general public.
 A year later, in 1978, she earned her master's degree in dental sciences (Magister in Scientia Dentali) from the University of Wales College of Medicine with a thesis on the oral use of chlorhexidine gluconate.

-Siti pursued her doctoral studies at the University of Wales College of Medicine after the end of her second term as dean.
-Her dissertation, titled A comparison of the periodontal health of two groups of young adult Indonesians and characterization of advanced periodontal disease, was defended on 26 November 1990 with Martin Addy and William Wade as her advisors.
+Siti pursued her doctoral studies at the same college after the end of her second term as dean.
+Her dissertation, titled A comparison of the periodontal health of two groups of young adult Indonesians and characterization of advanced periodontal disease, was presented on 26 November 1990 with Martin Addy and William Wade as her advisors.